GoogleCloudPlatform/cloud-testenv-broker/README.md

 git submodule update

 # Generate the source code from the proto files
+# (you can find the generated files in $GOPATH/src/google)
 ./gen-proto.sh

-# (you can find the generated files in $GOPATH/src/google)
+# Run all tests
+go test -v ./...

-# You can test your environment by running the broker in standalone mode
+# Run the broker in standalone mode
 ./run-broker.sh

+# Build a binary distribution for Linux, Mac, and Windows
+./build-zip.sh
 ```